masayag/poc-kafka-logic-operator/README.md

 - Running unit tests to validate workflow execution
 - Deploying and testing the workflow in both local and Kubernetes environments

-By following this guide, you will learn how to configure Kafka to send and receive events, handle event-driven workflow execution, and deploy the solution in a **scalable Kubernetes environment**.
+By following this guide, you will learn how to configure Kafka to send and receive events, handle event‐driven workflow execution, and deploy the solution in a **scalable Kubernetes environment**.

 ---